Skip to content

 Map of the provinces of Piedmont including Turin

-The larger Torino metropolitan area comprises 312 towns (comuni) and covers an area of 6.829 km2.
 The population density is 330 inhabitants per km2, making it somewhat densely populated.
 The male to female ratio is 1.00:1.07.

 This page contains affiliate links.
 As part of the Amazon Associates and Viator Partner programmes, we may earn a commission on qualified purchases.